surendrapatel99/surendrapatel99/README.md

-- 👋 Hi, I’m @surendrapatel99
+- 👋 Hi, I’m Surendra Patel
-- 👀 I’m interested in web devlopement
+- 👀 I’m interested in full-stack web development
-- 🌱 I’m currently learning PHP, JavaScript, Python
+- 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me